Maesla/Vehicle-Detection/writeup_template.md

 ###Histogram of Oriented Gradients (HOG)

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.
+I started searching all the images in the vehicle and not vehicle folders.

+![alt text][car-notcar]
+The code I use to extract HOG features is implemented inside a class.
+The class name is Feature_Extractor.
+This class can be found at cell #3, under the title Extract Features.

+This class implements everything necessary for feature extraction.
+It also implements the hog extraction.

+![alt text][car-notcar-hog]

 The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).